allen-2014/subtitle-tool/README.md

 # subtitle-tool
-merging two subtitle files into one subtitle file, which belonging to the same video,including movie, or TV Series etc.
+merging two subtitle files(.srt) into one subtitle file(.srt), which belonging to the same video,including movie, or TV Series etc.

 # Problems encounted and Solution
 ## PS1